gsimon75-iot/esp_jenkins_k8s/README.md

 - Automatic build triggering after a push to github
 - Finetuning Jenkins permissions
-- Dealing with the artifacts
-- ESP32 support
 - Support for collateral goals like building docs from in-code comments
 - Etc.
 - Stop the feature creep :D